mskcc/ACCESS-Pipeline/README.md

 Usage:

-(Note: These steps are preliminary, and are waiting on consolidation of the following dependencies)
+Note: These steps are preliminary, and are waiting on consolidation of certain dependencies.

-- Innovation-QC
-- CMO (to be removed)
-- Paths to installed versions of:
-  - Fulcrum
-  - Marianas
-  - Waltz
+  - Abra
   - BWA
-  - Picard
   - Samtools
+  - Trimgalore
 - HG19 Reference fasta + fai

+Note 2: Paths to the tools that are used by the cwl files will need to be manually updated (relative paths aren't an option in `basecommand`)

 ```
 # Set up a Virtual Environment